-Apollos was eloquent and knowledgeable, but he lacked power!
-Like many believers his Christianity wasn't inaccurate nor insincere, just incomplete.
+Apollos was eloquent in speech, and knowledgeable of God's Word, but he lacked spiritual power!
+Like many Christians today his experience with God wasn't inaccurate nor was it insincere, it was just incomplete.

 And I like how Aquila and Priscilla handles the situation.
 They don't confront him - or call him out publicly and embarrass him - or say something that puts him on the defensive - they just pull him aside.